c111spike/BlindfoldChess-backup/replit.md

 ### Training Modes
 **OTB Tournament Mode**: Simulates tournament play with clocks, move recording, and time controls.
 **Blindfold Mode**: Memory training with configurable "peek" limits and difficulty levels.
-Blindfold players see only the opponent's last move (not full move history) to prevent position reconstruction.
+Blindfold players see both their own last move (for confirmation) and the opponent's last move in a single "Last Move" card (not full move history) to prevent position reconstruction.
 Each player's view is independent - one can play blindfolded while their opponent sees the board normally.
 The interface shows "Last Move" panel for blindfold players and "Score Sheet" for non-blindfold players.
 **Simul Mode**: Manages multiple concurrent games with sequential move-making.
 **Puzzle Training**: Random puzzles with tracking of attempts and success rates.